 You go abroad to have the time of your life serving abroad and suddenly you realize that you've started to spend all your spare time sitting in your room watching Netflix.
-While watching Netflix can be a great way to spend some of your free time, don't make the mistake of Netflix-ing your entire semester away.
-We've got some better options for you to consider.
+Don't do this!
+We've got much better ways to spend your time.

-One of the greatest things about volunteering abroad with ILP in our various countries is that you have a huge amount of free time.
-I mean it.
-ILP volunteers serve for about 15-20 hours a week (M-F, with Saturday and Sunday always off).
-That means you teach for maybe 4 hours every day, or a couple days a week you teach for 5 hours and you have another day off during the week, all depending on the school you go to.
-So, with all this free time, what do you do?
+One of the greatest things about volunteering abroad with ILP is that you have a huge amount of free time.
+ILP volunteers serve for about 15-20 hours a week, always with Saturday and Sunday off.
+That means you teach for maybe 4 hours every day, tops — giving you lots of free time to explore and go on vacation.

 Here are some ideas to help get your wheels turning.